ThinkR-open/isc-proposal-licence/proposal_licence.md

 choose based on our findings).
 The idea is to provide a simple but comprehensive overview of open source licenses and how to use them in R.

+This book will be focused on licensing R-related development, but the first part of the book will be more general, hence it could be of interest to a broader audiance.
+In other words, even someone coding in another open source language will find relevant information in the first part of the book.

 Here’s a draft of the general outline of the book (subject to change):

 1. Introduction